philips-labs/automation-workshop/docs/getting-started.md

     Backstage is running two processes exposed in the the container on port 3000 and 7007.
 The codespace is mapping the ports to your local ports.
-Ensure you have no other processes running on those ports.
+Ensure you have no other processes running on those ports and both ports are mapped.

 ???
-Note Node 20
+Note "Node 20"

     If you are running node 20 you will need to set the `NODE_OPTIONS=--no-node-snapshot` environment variable to prevent the node process from crashing.